rons4/signl4-tasker/README.md

 ## MQTT Messages

-This is a simple Jave code to send MQTT messages to an MQTT broker from Tasker: https://raw.githubusercontent.com/rons4/signl4-tasker/refs/heads/main/tasker-send-mqtt.java
+This is a simple Jave code to send MQTT messages to an MQTT broker from Tasker:
+https://raw.githubusercontent.com/rons4/signl4-tasker/refs/heads/main/tasker-send-mqtt.java

+It can be used for example to integrate your android phone via Tasker with [Node-RED](https://nodered.org/).

 Note the configuration section to adapt IP, port and MQTT topic. the Tasker variable %mptt_value vontains the value to send.